pivotal/blog/content/post/recipe-for-successful-pair-programming.md

 **Internet Critic** commented: I feel like there's no way pairing can be more effective than two smart developers working separately.
 What gives?

 > **Avery & Bella** replied: The secret about the secret sauce of pairing, empathy, trust, constant communication, fast feedback, etc., is that it isn't a secret!
 These qualities will help any team be more effective at working together to solve problems and deliver better products faster.
 If a team isn't pairing, they often need to spend lots of additional time and effort to build all of these qualities up.
-Why not build this into your day, all day, every day?
+We think these qualities are essential to effective and productive software development, so why not build this into your discipline, all day, every day?
 Pairing is a great way to do that!
+We'll be sure to address the effectiveness of pairing in a future post.

 **Super Hacker** commented: What if I'm pairing and I really need to check my email or Facebook?
 I don't want my pair snooping on my personal info!